Samsontanimawo/EC2-Instance-Auto-Start-Stop-Automation-Windows/README.md

 Create or download the following scripts into:
 C:\Users\Administrator\Desktop\EC2_Auto_stop_start\

-Copy and paste the 2 stop and start python code in this repo start_instance.py stop_instance.py
+Copy and paste the 2 stop and start python codes in this repo

 🗓️ Schedule the Tasks (Task Scheduler)
 ✅ Schedule Start Script (5:00 AM CST, Weekdays)